 The allocation process is an automated process for all schools.
 Officers are not involved and do not influence the decisions.
-The only exception is deciding whether a child qualifies for a place is when allocating a school not listed on the application form.
+The only exception is deciding whether a child qualifies for a place is when allocating a school not listed on the application form or where a parent fails to complete an application form.